 Sharing Common Goals

-Living-learning communities (LLCs) are intentional living arrangements where residents share common goals, engage in a common academic program and participate in hands-on learning.
+Living, living and connection experiences (LLC Experience) are intentional living arrangements where residents share common goals, engage in a common academic program and participate in hands-on learning.

-Merrimack offers a variety of LLCs, including:
+Merrimack offers a variety of LLC Experiences, including:

 As an Austin Scholar, you’ll celebrate Merrimack’s Augustinian roots by serving those in need in the surrounding communities of Lawrence and Lowell.
 Through service to others, study and learning, and living together in a community, you’ll explore your own personal values, ideals and spirituality.
 Events throughout the year are designed to help you deepen your self-awareness and the meaning of life.